Proofreading – Fiction and Nonfiction

 Copyediting – Nonfiction

-The basics are the same for nonfiction line editing as for fiction.
-However, for nonfiction the technical errors can be much more serious because your professional reputation is on the line (no pun intended, well, maybe).
-A line editor will help you make a passive sentence into dynamic emphasis.
-This type of editor will catch those phrases that sound too much like opinion without factual backup, argumentative statements, and slang that have no place in professional writing.
-The line editor is objective whereas the writer has an emotional attachment to the narrative.
+For nonfiction the technical errors can be much more serious because your professional reputation is on the line (no pun intended, well, maybe).
+A copyeditor will help you make a passive sentence into dynamic emphasis.
+This type of editor will catch those phrases that sound too much like opinion without factual backup, argumentative statements, and/or slang that have no place in professional writing.
+The copyeditor is objective whereas the writer has an emotional attachment to the narrative.
 The editor will help make the article or book a fascinating work of astonishing brilliance that all your peers will be talking about for ages.

 No matter how good a writer you are, character development is difficult.
 Too often writers will think that throwing a handsome man and beautiful woman together will generate enough sparks that will explain why they fall in love.
 Not so.
 There are many attributes of humans that can cause interest, apathy, love, hate, friendship, disgust, etc. Knowing how to apply these to characters within the storyline is sometimes difficult especially when there are a lot of characters driving the story.
 Editing for character development focuses only on dialogue and character descriptions with suggestions on how to make the meaning of your amazing prose pop with emotions.
-This is why you fall in love with the hero, because even with flaws the character is worthy of love… or hate.
+This is why a reader (and the author for that matter) will fall in love with the hero, because even with flaws the character is worthy of love… or hate.
 That’s what a character analysis and edit will do for your story.
-A line editor that has character development experience is the crème de la crème.
+A copyeditor that has character development experience is the crème de la crème.

 Manuscript Critique or Review